leklab/sfari-readviz/README.md

 * Various group BAM files with read data for each variant.
 This can be served as a static file by the web server.
 * Sqlite database file for each chromosome.
 This contains information on which file(s) a variant can be found, which can be queried by the GraphQL API.

+## Connecting to the GraphQL API code - example
+Will come back and write :o)